Trade-Offs

 Multi-org wins when: Regulatory isolation is mandatory, business units are truly independent, release cadence conflicts are irreconcilable, or security boundaries must be absolute.

 The gray zone: Most real-world scenarios are not clearly one or the other.
-The CTA must make a judgment call and defend it.
-There is rarely a definitively “right” answer — only a well-reasoned one.
+The CTA makes a judgment call and defends it.
+There is rarely a definitively “right” answer, only a well-reasoned one.

 On-Platform vs Off-Platform